biemster/FindMy/README.md

 ### request_reports.py
 Use the `request_reports.py` script to request location reports from Apple.
 The script will read the `.keys` files and request location reports for each device.
-The script will also attempt to log in and provided Apple acount and save the session cookies in `auth.json` file.
+The script will also attempt to log in and provided Apple account and save the session cookies in `auth.json` file.
 The reports are stored in the `reports` database.

 ### web_service.py